mrworf/plexupdate/README.md

 # What happened to `.plexupdate` ?

-It has gone away.
-Due to the fact that most of the time, the script is run as root, it meant a lot of code which had the potential to include the wrong configuration file.
-So it has been streamlined to only check for `/etc/plexupdate.conf`.
-You can always call out any config you want using `--config` parameter, but from now on, `.plexupdate` is dead.

-On the other hand, `plexupdate.sh` now supports cron out of the box and comes with an easy to use installer (see more below).
+It has gone away to keep it simpler and more secure.
+You can either provide the config you want using `--config` parameter or place it in `/etc/plexupdate.conf`.

 # Installation